Articles About RWE OWI Platform

 Same with high-moisture, organic-heavy feedstocks.
 Mass-burn doesn't work well there, and a consultant who keeps recommending it for tropical food-waste streams without flagging the calorific value problem is recycling a deck they wrote for someone else's facility.
 The technology has to fit the waste, not the other way around.

 And one caveat on my own bias.
-I came up on grate-fired mass burn.
-I'm skeptical of advanced thermal conversion claims I haven't personally watched run at commercial scale for 8,000+ hours.
-That skepticism has cost me a couple of engagements with developers chasing newer pyrolysis platforms.
-Some of those platforms are real.
-Some aren't.
+I have made my money on proven mass-burn economics, so I am skeptical of advanced thermal conversion claims I haven't seen run at commercial scale for 8,000+ hours with audited financials to match.
+That skepticism has cost me a couple of deals with developers chasing newer pyrolysis platforms.
+Some of those platforms work.
+Some don't.
 The advisor's job is to know which, and to admit when the call is genuinely uncertain.
+Mine is to know what I am willing to fund.

 When to fire the consultant